 It was determined at a meeting of the Board of Directors held in March 2016 that Director compensation will be provided exclusively in the form of stock options under the Company's 2015 Equity Incentive Plan.
 The Committee concluded that in order to conserve cash, align incentives and provide consistency with respect to Director compensation, it would be advisable and in the best interests of the Company to provide for a uniform, annual equity award to each non-employee Director.
-The Committee further determined that in order to appropriately incentivize the Directors, the exercise provisions of each outstanding option award to the non-employee Director should be amended to make the exercise period coterminous with the term of the options, and that the term of any such award that is less than ten years should be extended to equal ten years.
+The Committee further determined that in order to appropriately incentivize the Directors, the exercise provisions of each outstanding option award to the non-employee Directors should be amended to make the exercise period coterminous with the term of the options, and that the term of any such award that is less than ten years should be extended to equal ten years.
 Therefore, it was resolved that each non-employee Director will be granted non-qualified stock options under the Company's 2015 Equity Incentive Plan to purchase 50,000 shares of the Company's common stock, which options will be granted annually on or about the date of the Company's annual stockholders meeting, be exercisable at a price equal to the closing price of the Company's common stock, as reported by NASDAQ, on the date of grant, and vest in two equal installments occurring six months and 12 months following the date of grant, subject to continued service as a Director.
-It was further resolved that exended to equal to a non-employee Director should be amended to make the exercise period coterminous with the term of the options, and that eyears.
+It was further resolved that each outstanding option award to a non-employee Director should be amended to make the exercise period coterminous with the term of the options, and that the term of any such award that is less than ten years should be extended to equal ten years.